bemson/genData/README.md

    - scan: When falsy, properties of the current data object will not be processed.
    - exit: When truthy, genData stops all parsing and iteration.

-This genData call uses a parser to ensure the dataset only contains data objects that reference functions.
+Setting keys in the `flags` object, directly impacts how genData traverses and parses an object.
+Below the parser filters data objects via the "omit", after testing the type of the value.

 ```js
     var allFncData = genData(